8:54am PT by Scott Feinberg

 The film will be released in select theaters by LD Entertainment on April 19.

-The next 10 days of SBIFF will include screenings of 156 films from 49 different countries, including 13 world premieres of 32 U.S. premieres.
+The next 10 days of SBIFF will include screenings of 156 films from 49 different countries, including 13 world premieres and 32 U.S. premieres.
 But the fest's biggest draws are its events celebrating Hollywood talent.
 Because SBIFF is held each year right around the time that Academy members receive their final Oscar ballots, and because more than 100 Academy members are believed to live in and around Santa Barbara, many Oscar nominees -- or people who hope to be Oscar nominees in the future -- are happy to make the two-hour trek north from Los Angeles to participate in the festival, either as a tribute recipient, presenter or panelist.

 Ben Affleck (Argo) will receive SBIFF's Modern Master Award on Friday; best actor Oscar nominee Daniel Day-Lewis (Lincoln) will receive its Montecito Award on Saturday; best original screenplay Oscar nominee Quentin Tarantino (Django Unchained) will receive its American Riviera Award on Jan.
 30; Amy Adams (The Master) will receive its Cinema Vanguard Award on Jan.
 31; and Jennifer Lawrence (Silver Linings Playbook and The Hunger Games) will receive its Outstanding Performer of the Year Award on Feb.
 2.